 *Merit- and need-based scholarships are not increased from year to year.

 All admitted applicants are considered for merit-based scholarships and there is no separate application required.
-Recipients of the WPI Employee Tuition Benefit are not eligible to receive WPI academic merit-based scholarships or WPI university awards.
+Recipients of the WPI Employee Tuition Benefit are not eligible to receive WPI academic merit-based scholarships.

 The U.S. Department of Education offers a variety of federal grants to students attending four-year colleges or universities, community colleges, and career schools.
 Almost all are awarded to students with demonstrated financial need.
 Federal grants include: